handshake-org/hdns/README.md

 The API is nearly identical to node.js, aside from it being promised based.

-That said, we do have some extra goodies now that HSK+DNS+DNSSEC can be used as a means for provability.
+That said, we do have some extra goodies now that HNS+DNS+DNSSEC can be used as a means for provability.

 ## Verifying TLS certs